Merzasphor/MWSE/docs/source/types/tes3dialogueInfo.md

 ### `text`

+*Read-only*.
 String contents for the info.
 This is not kept in memory, and must be loaded from files for each call.

 **Returns**: